top of page

 Director

-Molly is a Senior Account Executive at IT Resource Inc., an enterprise-level information technology services firm.
-She worked in business development in insurance, banking, manufacturing, and healthcare before moving into the technology world thanks to a customer who admired her passion for putting people and solutions together to help businesses succeed.
+Molly is a business development executive at IT Resource LLC, an enterprise-level information technology services firm.
+She has worked in business development in insurance, banking, manufacturing, and healthcare before moving into the technology world thanks to a customer who admired her passion for putting people and solutions together to help businesses succeed.
 Molly’s educational background includes a BS in health, education, and consumer sciences from the University of Detroit Mercy, and a master’s in management from Aquinas College.
 She also holds certifications in sales for a variety of technology solutions.
-After losing her 23-year-old daughter to an overdose in 2016, Molly founded Meghan’s A.R.M.Y (Addiction Recovery Movement 4 Youth), an organization she serves as president of.
-She also sits on the Lakeshore Regional Entity Substance Use Disorder Policy Oversight Board, is Finance Chair/Director for the Mid-Michigan Banking Group, and is a Nominating Committee member for the Michigan Bankers Association’s Michigan Traveling Circus.
+After losing her 23-year-old daughter to an overdose in 2016, Molly founded and remains president of Meghan’s ARMY, a substance use disorder and mental health education and support organization for families in need.
+She is also on the board of directors for the Mid-Michigan Banking Group, and is a committee member for the Michigan Bankers Association’s Michigan Traveling Circus, serving bankers and vendors across the state.
 Molly is excited to continue her passion for helping others through her FAN board position.

 ADVISORY BOARD